 The Cowden court analyzed the bad faith claim by focusing on the financial impact on the insured.
-The court found that the insurer had a duty not to injure the insurer's financial well-being unless the insurer's decision to expose the insured to a loss was based on the insurer's bona fide belief of success in the underlying action.
-Importantly, the Cowden court did not suggest that liability might exist for collateral injuries an insured might suffer from the litigation and/or negotiation process itself, such as Fuss' loss of business.
+The court found that the insurer had a duty not to injure the insured's financial wellbeing unless the insurer's decision to expose the insured to a loss was based on the insurer's bona fide belief of success in the underlying action.
+Importantly, the Cowden court did not suggest that liability might exist for collateral injuries an insured might suffer from the litigation and/or negotiation process itself, such as Fuss' loss continued on page 6 of business.
 Rather, Cowden recognized potential bad faith liability to remedy the economic injury resulting from an excess verdict.